Lions and DT Alim McNeill agree to $97 million, 4-year deal in franchise's latest investment

 Thomas had nine tackles in 10 games for the Cleveland Browns two years ago and had a season-ending knee injury in 2023.
 The Browns drafted Thomas out of Oklahoma in 2022 with a seventh-round pick, which was acquired from Detroit as part of a trade for quarterback David Blough.

-Campbell said the team will not be in a rush to make a major move to acquire a highly productive defensive end.
+Campbell said Holmes will not be in a rush to make a major move to acquire a highly productive defensive end.

+“Brad’s on it, he’s looking at everything,” Campbell said.
+“Nothing’s off the table, but we’re just not in a hurry.”

 AP NFL: https://apnews.com/hub/NFL